History of Science

 - Kate McDonald (Associate Professor)

-Research interests: Technology and empire, history of infrastructure and mobility
+Research interests: Technology and empire; history of transportation, infrastructure and mobility; history of science and technology in East Asia.

 Graduate Courses: General course requirements for the History of Science field are the same as those for the History Department.
 Students in the History of Science field must, however, take the two core courses – 201HS (History of Science) and 201HT (History of Technology) – and complete at least one of their two-quarter research seminars with a faculty member from the field.